Stop! Your Lease Extension in Parkwood Springs Could Be FREE

 If you are facing a significant premium because your lease in Parkwood Springs has dropped toward the 80-year mark, your previous lawyer may be at fault.
 Our panel of experts specialise in recovering lease extension costs from negligent firms who failed to protect your investment.

-It is generally considered that a residential leasehold with over one hundred years remaining is worth approximately the equivalent as a freehold.
-Where an additional ninety years added to all but the shortest lease, the premises will be worth the same as a freehold for decades to come.
+It is generally considered that a property with in excess of 100 years remaining is worth approximately the equivalent as a freehold.
+Where an further ninety years added to any lease with more than 30 years unexpired, the premises will be worth the same as a freehold for many years ahead.

 Lender Requirement